OJB-Quantum/Quantum-Native-Magnetism/README.md

 = \langle \hat{F}\rangle.
 $$

-These are the “canonical” Ehrenfest relations: the expectation values obey Newton-like equations whenever the wave packet remains sufficiently localized. ([Physical Review Links][1])
+These are the canonical Ehrenfest relations: the expectation values obey Newton-like equations whenever the wave packet remains sufficiently localized.

 ### 0.2 General Ehrenfest theorem (any operator ( $\hat{A}$ ))